atharv-mulye/atharv-mulye/README.md

 ## 🚀 About Me
 - 🔐 Cybersecurity enthusiast with hands-on practice
 - 📚 200+ day streak on TryHackMe
+- 🏅 Ranked in top 7% on TryHackMe (Hacker level)
 - 🏁 Participated in Capture The Flag (CTF) competitions
 - 🧠 Interested in vulnerability analysis and system security
 - 🛠️ Documenting my learning on GitHub